Verne Lundquist: Network assignments

 Nationally, Lundquist worked for ABC Sports from 1974 to 1981, CBS from 1982 to 1995 and TNT cable from 1995 to 1997 before returning to CBS in 1998.
-Lundquist's patented belly laugh and contagious enthusiasm for the events he covers have made him one of the more prominent and recognizable on-air talents on network television.
+Lundquist became known for his distinctive broadcasting style, including his characteristic laugh and his enthusiastic play-by-play commentary.

 Lundquist is among the key voices of NFL Films and in past years had called regional NFL games for CBS, NBA games for CBS and TNT and TNT's Sunday Night Football telecasts.
 He called television play-by-play on Seattle Seahawks preseason games from 2006 to 2008.

 During the 1992, 1994 and 1998 Winter Olympics, whose rights were held by CBS and TNT, Lundquist and Scott Hamilton served as the announcers for figure skating events.
 Their performances were parodied by Saturday Night Live cast members Phil Hartman and Darrell Hammond (as Lundquist) with Dana Carvey, David Spade and Will Ferrell (both as Hamilton): in 1992 with Jason Priestley and 1994 with Nancy Kerrigan and Chris Farley.
 They did a spoof of the Olympics figure skating events as both Hartman and Myers went "Oh!" when Priestly or Farley (in a pre-recorded performance) did an on-ice pratfall.
 Lundquist, after seeing the original footage in 1992, commented that Hartman "nailed it dead on."

 Lundquist filled in for Ernie Johnson Jr. as host of TNT's coverage of the PGA Championship twice, in 2006 as Johnson was battling cancer and in 2011 when Johnson left after the second round following the death of his father on that Friday night.

-After his return to CBS, Lundquist served as the long-time lead play-by-play announcer for CBS Sports’ coverage of college football on the SEC on CBS from 2000 to 2016.
+After his return to CBS, Lundquist served as the long-time lead play-by-play announcer for CBS Sports' coverage of college football on the SEC on CBS from 2000 to 2016.

 Lundquist retired from broadcasting college football games after calling the Army–Navy Game on December 10, 2016.
 He planned to contribute to other CBS Sports programs, including its college basketball and golf coverage, for the foreseeable future.

 In March 2018, Lundquist announced he would not work the 2018 NCAA men's basketball tournament and would retire from calling college basketball.

 Despite his retirement from announcing college football and basketball, Lundquist remained active as a commentator, continuing to call golf for CBS Sports.
 Lundquist continued calling the PGA Championship for CBS through 2021, and the Masters Tournament through 2024.

 On February 14, 2024, CBS announced that the 2024 Masters would be Lundquist's final broadcast, marking his 40th year covering the event for CBS.

 Currently, Lundquist resides in Steamboat Springs, Colorado.